Bardoe-Engineering-Classes/project-1-tghju/README.md

 1. Input #1:
    - Type: Potentiometer
-   - Pico pin: ADC0/GP26
+   - Pico pin: ADC0/GP26/Pin 31
-   - What it controls:
+   - What it controls: The amount of red

 2. Input #2:
    - Type: Potentiometer
-   - Pico pin: ADC1/GP27
+   - Pico pin: ADC1/GP27/Pin 32
-   - What it controls:
+   - What it controls: The amount of green

 3. Input #3:
    - Type: Potentiometer
-   - Pico pin: ADC2/GP28
+   - Pico pin: ADC2/GP28/Pin 34
-   - What it controls:
+   - What it controls: The amount of blue

 ### Output Devices